ckahub/MetaUI/README.md

 # MetaUI
-## Make you website Awesome with LIT UI .
+## Make you website Awesome with Meta UI .
 CSS framework to Rapidly build Modern Website without ever leaving your HTML.
 [Live Preview](https://meta-library.netlify.app/)
 ### Installation Guide
 ###### You can use this library by adding css stylesheet to your website.
 To get started add the following link element in your head element of the HTML file.
 > `<link rel="stylesheet" href="/main.css">`